The practical guide to Functional Safety ISO 26262

 Even though ISO 26262 is treated very seriously by mature producers it is not mandatory.
 Widespread compliance shows therefore that it is viewed as an essential standard.
 This is just half of the story.
 OEM’s are aware that compliance with this standard is essential and will insist that their own suppliers adhere to it.
 Following the rules and best practice defined by ISO 26262 makes the development and production process more effective and structured.
 Based on Quality Assurance there are still gaps in the safety product related to design and production, so the answer in that case is the ISO 26262.
 It introduces more effort and restriction in the workflow, but as a result, you receive well organised processes, and weak points will be identified and addressed.
 This lead to a safe, high quality product.

-12 parts of ISO 26262 and how they help manufacturers comply with Functional Safety
+12 parts of ISO 26262 and how they help the automotive industry comply with Functional Safety

 As was mentioned before, ISO 26262 contains twelve separate parts.
 Each of them refers to a different level of the product lifecycle.
 Ten parts are normative and the remaining, are guidelines.
 All the parts constitute one combined form and furthermore it is common that one part refers to another.